pseudocc/posix-uefi/README.md

 By default it uses Clang + lld, and PE is generated without conversion.
 If `USE_GCC` is set, then the host native's GNU gcc + ld used to create a shared object and get converted into an .efi file.

-If you comment out `USE_UTF8` in uefi.h, then all character representation will use `wchar_t`, and there will be no string conversion between your application and the UEFI interfaces.
-This also means you must use `L""` and `L''` literals everywhere, and your main would receive `wchar_t **argv`.

 ### Available Makefile Options

 | Variable   | Description                                                                                          |